richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 editorial considerations and to verification that there has been adequate coordination with the standards process (see below).
-An Experimental specification may be the output of an organized Internet research effort (e.g., a Research Group of the IRTF), an IETF Working Group, or it may be an individual contribution.
+An Experimental specification may be the output of an organized Internet research effort (e.g., a Research Group of the Internet Research Task Force) an IETF Working
+Group, or it may be an individual contribution.

 ### Informational